Alexey Grigoryevich Dolgorukov: Biography

 Dolgorukov's birth date is unknown.
 From 1700 to 1706 he lived in Warsaw and travelled to Italy.

 The nobility of his father, Grigory Fyodorovich, and uncle Yakov Fyodorovich, made it quite easy for Alexey to work on different services.
 In 1713, he became governor of Smolensk, in 1723, he became president of the Main Municipality and in 1726, after an appeal by Alexander Danilovich Menshikov, was named senator and hofmeister by Catherine I. Dolgorukov was the second educator of Grand Duke Peter Alexeyevich Romanov.

+In 1729, together with his family member Vasily Vladimirovich Dolgorukov they arrested and exiled their rival Alexander Danilovich Menshikov.
 Under Peter II, Dolgorukov became a member of the Supreme Privy Council.

 He tried to recover Peter II's rule while being against Menshikov.
 Finally, latter was exiled in Beryozov of the Tobolsk Governorate.

 As he endeavoured to go by Peter II, he distracted him from work, encouraging him in chases and other enjoyments.
 He often sent him to his manor in the region behind Moscow in Gorenky, where only family members of the Dolgorukovs were near him.
 Here the 14-year-old Emperor met with one of Alexey's daughters, Ekaterina, who became engaged with Peter II.

 After the death of Peter II, he was the only member of the Supreme Privy Council who protested against the accession of Anna, leading him and his family being exiled to Beryozov, where he died in 1734.